wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 Repeat this process for each of n clips, then synchronize them with the clap.
 Everyone is in sync and in the same room now!

-[include graphic of these systems]

-If you found this really interesting, I found [this](https://www.researchgate.net/publication/277812824_The_Hand_Clap_as_an_Impulse_Source_for_Measuring_Room_Acoustics) paper really interesting as it relates to acoustics and the impulse response for measuring acoustics.
+If you found this concept really interesting and want to read more, I found [this](https://www.researchgate.net/publication/277812824_The_Hand_Clap_as_an_Impulse_Source_for_Measuring_Room_Acoustics) paper really interesting as it relates to acoustics and the impulse response for measuring acoustics.
 (Surprisingly, it suggests pistol shots as an alternative to handclapping because of the intensity!)

-[^0]: If you're interested in how I generated these graphs, I published the MATLAB code as a [gist](https://gist.github.com/wolframalexa/3e42df8d575365695186a81f440771d5)[^0.5]
+[^0]: If you're interested in how I generated these graphs, I published the MATLAB code as a [gist](https://gist.github.com/wolframalexa/3e42df8d575365695186a81f440771d5)
-[^0.5]: I know numbering starting at 0 is ironic since I used MATLAB.
-Just roll with it.
 [^1]: The fact there are two peaks is known as foldover or [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).
 Topic for another time.
 [^2]: As suggested in [this](https://www.researchgate.net/publication/304285356_SoundLoc_Accurate_room-level_indoor_localization_using_acoustic_signatures) paper.
 [^3]: That's *one* way of hanging out with your friends in quarantine, I guess?